 find contact information for various departments.If you need additional assistance, please visit

 If you have a diagnosed disability and are enrolled in Dual Credit courses at

-Cedar Valley College, you may be eligible for services through the Disability Services Office.
+the colleges of DCCCD, you may be eligible for services through the Disability Services Office.

 All Dual Credit students with a disability requesting accommodations must provide documentation of disability and be found eligible through the Disability Services Office (DSO).